microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_Pause" class="anchor"></a>:leftwards_arrow_with_hook: Pause Request

-The request suspenses the debuggee.
+The request suspends the debuggee.

 The debug adapter first sends the response and then a 'stopped' event (with reason 'pause') after the thread has been paused successfully.